 In addition to assets, the statement of financial position reports a separate section for deferred outflows of resources.
 This separate financial statement element, deferred outflows of resources, represents a consumption of net position that applies to a future period(s) and will not be recognized as an outflow of resources (expenditure/expense) until then.
 The County has one item, deferred pension outflows, which qualifies for reporting in this category.
-These outflows arise only under the full accrual basis of accounting and consist of pension plan contributions paid subsequent to the measurement date, differences between projected and actual earnings on pension plan investments, and pension plan changes in proportionate share, and accordingly, are reported only in the statement of net position.
+These outflows arise only under the full accrual basis of accounting and consist of pension plan contributions paid subsequent to the measurement date, differences between expected and actual pension plan economic experience, differences between projected and actual earnings on pension plan investments, changes in actuarial assumptions, and pension plan changes in proportionate share, and accordingly, are reported only in the statement of net position.
 No deferred outflows of resources affect the governmental funds financial statements in the current year.

 In addition to liabilities, the statement of financial position reports a separate section for deferred inflows of resources.
-This separate financial statement element, deferred inflows of resources, represents an acquisition of net position that applies to a future period(s) and so will not be recognized as an inflow of resources (revenue) until that time.
-The County has two types, unavailable revenue and deferred pension inflows, that qualify for reporting in this category.
+This separate financial statement element, deferred inflows of resources, represents an acquisition of net position that applies to a future period(s) and so will not be recognized as an inflow of resources (revenue) or reduction of expense until that time.
+The County reports three types of items, unavailable revenue, advance from other governments, and deferred pension inflows, that qualify for reporting in this category.
 Unavailable revenue arises only under a modified accrual basis of accounting and, accordingly, is reported only in the governmental funds balance sheet.
 This amount is deferred and recognized as an inflow of resources in the period that the amounts become available.
 Deferred pension inflows arise only under an accrual basis of accounting and, accordingly, are reported only in the statement of net position.
-This amount consist of differences between expected and actual pension plan economic experience and also pension plan changes in proportionate share.
+This amount consists of differences between expected and actual pension plan economic experience and also pension plan changes in proportionate share.
+The County reports advance from other governments for state aid received by the County not yet appropriated by the State The advance is deferred and recognized when the timing of Minnesota. requirements have been met.
+Advance from other governments are reported in the governmental funds balance sheet and on the government-wide statement of net position.